drug trends

 WHAT ARE THE DRUG AND/OR ALCOHOL TRENDS THAT YOU ARE NOW SEEING?

-Right now I see several ongoing trends that are seriously and negatively affecting our youth, families, and community.
+Right now, I see several ongoing trends that are seriously and negatively affecting our youth, families, and community.
 I don’t think there is any surprise that one of them is the rampant use of marijuana.
-The recent attempt to legalize pot in California (my state) has only exasperated and confounded the problem.
+The recent attempt to legalize pot in California (my state) has only exacerbated and confounded the problem.

 The biggest problem out there is the mixed messages that parents give their kids.
 Parents are getting into a negotiation with their kids about substance use.

 The next big category of drug use trends is the use of prescription medications.
 Teenagers or young adults either take them from their parents and then buy or sell them illegally on the street or at school.
-They may also be used improperly with a prescription.
+They may also be misused with a prescription.

-Oxycontin is the main one I see in my practice as a big problem.
-When used properly and with a prescription from a physician, it is used to relieve moderate to severe pain.
+OxyContin is the main one I see as a big problem in my practice.
+When used correctly and with a prescription from a physician, it is used to relieve moderate to severe pain.
 It is in a class of medications called opiate (narcotic) analgesics.
-It works by changing the way the brain and nervous system respond to pain.
+It works by altering how the brain and nervous system respond to pain.

 I have seen teens and young adults develop deep and recalcitrant mental, behavioral, emotional, and physical problems from their addiction to this drug.
-Much of the time, outpatient treatment isn’t enough if a person has been using Oxycontin improperly.
+Much of the time, outpatient treatment isn’t enough if a person has been misusing OxyContin.

 Don’t negotiate is what I preach a lot to parents.